RohitKS7/Dev-OverFlow-Application/README.md

 - `/components/shared` folder contians only those component which we wanna share across the application.

-- `Context` => Context is a React library which by default is client-side, But Next.js is server-side.
+- `Context` components => Context is a React library which by default is client-side, But Next.js is server-side.

 Then What to do...?